OHSUBD2K/BDK14-Ontologies-101/docs/index.md

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ontology101Tutorial's documentation!
+Welcome to the Ontology 101 Tutorial
 ===============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-# This will be my documentation- welcome
+This will be my documentation- welcome

 Indices and tables
 ==================